MArhamAA1422/react-tutorial-ssd/basics.md

     <button>Send</button>
 </>
 ```
--components are designed to be reusable
+- components are designed to be reusable

 ## Props
 - parameters in component (function)